fullstack-development/blockchain-wiki-en/concepts/upgradeable-contracts/method-2/readme.md

+# Data Separation

-## **Data Separation** refers to the approach of creating multiple smart contracts to separate the storage of data from the business logic.
+Creating multiple smart contracts for separate storage of state and business logic.

-In this approach, users interact with a logical contract, while the data is stored in a separate storage contract.
+This approach can be called a **data separation** pattern.
+It involves users interacting with a logic contract, while data is stored in a separate storage contract.

-The logical contract contains the code that executes when users interact with the application.
-It also includes the address of the storage contract and interacts with it to retrieve and set data.
+The logic contract contains code that executes when users interact with the application.
+It also contains the address of the storage contract and interacts with it to get and set data.

-The storage contract holds the state related to the logical smart contract, such as user balances and addresses.
+The storage contract contains the state associated with the logic smart contract, such as balances and user addresses.

-## **Important!** Only the specific logic contract should be able to write data to the storage contract, and no one else.
+_Important!_ Only the designated logic contract should write data to the storage contract and no one else.

-By default, the storage contract should be immutable, but it provides the capability to change the logic contract to any other contract.
+By default, the storage contract should be immutable, but it has the capability to change the logic contract to any other contract.

+## Examples
-In the ```/contracts``` folder, there are three contracts. ```TokenLogic``` is a contract that does not have any state variables.
+In the folder ``` /contracts ```, there are three contracts. ``` TokenLogic ``` is a contract that lacks state variables.
 All state variables are moved to the ```BalanceStorage``` and ```TotalSupplyStorage``` contracts.
-These two contracts have public methods for managing the states.
-These public methods can only be called by the set logic contract.
+These two contracts have public methods for managing states.
+These public methods can only be called by the designated logic contract.

-For more details, you can refer to the example logic contract [here](./contracts/TokenLogic.sol).
-For more details, you can refer to the example storage contract 1 [here](./contracts/BalanceStorage.sol).
-For more details, you can refer to the example storage contract 2 [here](./contracts/TotalSupplyStorage.sol).
+More details on the logic contract [here.](./contracts/TokenLogic.sol) More details on storage contract 1 [here.](./contracts/BalanceStorage.sol) More details on storage contract 2 [here.](./contracts/TotalSupplyStorage.sol)